 COMMUNICATION IS CRITICAL

-Evidence suggests that breakdowns in the bladder-brain communication pathway are the root cause of OAB and non-obstructive urinary retention.3-5 While other therapies focus on the bladder muscles, Medtronic therapies target the nerves that control the bladder muscles, which are thought to help restore normal bladder function.*
+Evidence suggests that breakdowns in the bladder-brain communication pathway are the root cause of OAB and non-obstructive urinary retention.1-3 While more conservative therapies focus on the bladder muscles, Medtronic therapies target the nerves that control the bladder muscles, which are thought to help restore normal bladder function.*